Gnocchi alla sorrentina is one of the (best) ways you can make your own gnocchi dish.

 The fun fact is that in other regions, such as in Lazio or Emilia-Romagna, strozzapreti mean a long type of pasta, usually made of water and flour.

 This dish has spread first across Campania, then to the entire country, and finally abroad.
 Italian cuisine represents one of the most well-known and appreciated cuisines in the world.
-Gnocchi alla sorrentina are a classic example of delicious Italian dishes.
+Gnocchi alla sorrentina are a classic example of these delicious Italian dishes.

 A closer look at traditions…